locationtech/jts/doc/JTS_Version_History.md

 * Fix Relate for cases with closed linear geometry and empty geometry (#671)
 * Fix `Densifier` to avoid splitting segments with length equal to distance tolerance (#676)
 * Fix `Geometry.compareTo` to test polygon holes (#678)
+* Fix OverlayNG handling of polygons with interior flat lines (#685)

 ### WKBDump